oktadev/okta-blog/_source/_posts/2021-04-30-spring-security-test.md

   <scope>test</scope>
 </dependency>
 ```
 Create the package `com.okta.developer.gateway.controller` under `src/main/java`.
-Then create a `UserData` class and `UserDataController` to expose the OIDC idToken and accessToken, to use in later tests.
+Then create a `UserData` class and `UserDataController` to expose the OIDC ID token and access token, to use in later tests.

 ```java
 package com.okta.developer.gateway.controller;